pflanze/chj-schemelib/doc/OO.md

 * `(show-methods genericname)`: a macro (no need to quote genericname), shows all method implementors for the given generic.

+* `(show-method-location type.genericname)` or `(show-method-location
+  .genericname type)`: a macro (no need to quote the arguments), shows the location of the definition of the given method.

 * `(show-generics objs...)`: gives a list of generics which are implemented for all given objs (and on which type). `(show-generics* objs...)` gives the same but grouped by type.
 If those functions